Death of Luis Santos: History

 On October 4, 2008, Esteban Núñez, Rafael Garcia, Leshanor Thomas, and Ryan Jett got into an altercation with Luis Santos near San Diego State University, leading to Jett fatally stabbing Santos.
 Two other men who were there during the time of Santos's death were stabbed by Núñez, and a fourth man was punched in the face by Thomas.
 A trailer nearby was also vandalized.
 That same night, the four men drove back to Sacramento County, where they all resided, and disposed of all evidence of the crime.
 The men were arrested in December 2008 in Sacramento County, and driven back to San Diego County for booking.

 At arraignment, Jett was held without bail due to two previous felonies, including gun charges, while Núñez, Garcia, and Thomas had their bail set at $2 million.

 In May 2010, Núñez and Jett pleaded guilty to voluntary manslaughter and assault to get the murder charges dropped.
-Both were each sentenced to 16 years in prison.
+Both were sentenced to 16 years in prison.
 On July 2, 2010, Garcia and Thomas were placed on probation for three years.
 Thomas pleaded guilty to assault with a deadly weapon and conspiracy to commit assault with a deadly weapon and Garcia pleaded guilty to conspiracy to destroy evidence.

 Núñez was released from jail in April 2016 after having his sentence commuted by then Governor Arnold Schwarzenegger.